Yoavshapira1/AyeletLab/README.md

 # INSTALLATION:
-1) Build an environment using the requirements.txt file.
+Just build an environment using the requirements.txt file.

+**If you want to use libusb (which we don't at the moment):**
 2) Access the libusb directory.
 3) Copy MS32\dll\libusb-1.0.dll to C:\Windows\SysWOW64 .
 4) Copy MS64\dll\libusb-1.0.dll to C:\Windows\System32.